- Good academic and disciplinary standing

 Fields of Study

-Language of instruction is English, Arabic and French.
+Languages of instruction are English, Arabic and French.

 Fields of study include: African Studies, Arabic, Economics, French, Gender Studies, History, International Studies, Literature, Religion/Theology, Sociology